 On that wintry, Saturday morning in Syracuse, this young preacher and his wife wept in the doorway of our trailer, giving thanks to God for hearing and answering our prayer.
 No one in Syracuse, nor on this planet, knew anything about our need -- except our Lord God almighty.
 And it was He who dispatched the little, grinning man -- perhaps an angel -- to minister to us in our hour of need.

-For more than two decades, this experience has inspired our hearts and served as a precedent for many years of faith.
+For many years, this experience has inspired our hearts and served as a precedent for many years of faith.
 We have come to trust the faithfulness of our Lord Jesus to answer the earnest prayers and meet the needs of His followers.
 Indeed, when all else fails you, dont ever be discouraged or give up.
 Its time to pray... effectually and fervently!